 Click here for an index to the deeds for 27 Hereford, and click here for further information on the land on the south side of Marlborough between Hereford and Massachusetts Avenue.

 On October 15, 1879, 27 Hereford was purchased from Charles Morss by Elizabeth Jane (Honniker) Preston, the wife of attorney James Willard Preston.
 They previously had lived at 70 Chandler.

 Living with them were their adult unmarried children: Willard Preston, George W. Preston, and Caroline Preston.
 George Preston was a ship broker and commission merchant, and Willard Preston was a bookkeeper, probably with his brother’s firm.

 Also living with them were Elizabeth Preston’s sister, Mary Anne Honniker, and James Preston’s nephew, Andrew A Yonge, the son of Andrew and Caroline (Preston) Yonge.
 Andrew Yonge was a clerk, probably with George Preston’s firm.

 On May 1, 1882, 27 Hereford was acquired from Elizabeth Preston by Henry Melville Whitney.
 He and his wife, Margaret Foster (Green) Whitney, lived in Brookline.
-He was agent for the Metropolitan Steamship Company and the founder or organizer of several coal mining, steel, and illuminating gas companies.
+He was president of the Metropolitan Steamship Company and the founder or organizer of several coal mining, steel, and illuminating gas companies.
 In 1886, he organized the West End Land Company, which developed large portions of Brookline along Beacon Street, and the West End Street Railway Company, which later pioneered the electric trolley system in Boston.